 Q17) What are the features of Node.JS you are familiar with?

 1. In Node.Js, all the API’s are asynchronous

 2. A Node.JS server never wait for anything

 3. There is a notification mechanism that simply let the users get information about the response from the last API

-5. There is a full fledge library available that help users in proper execution of the code
+5. There is a full-fledge library available that help users in the proper execution of the code

 6. It is based on a single thread model

 7. The Node.JS server can easily handle a very large number of requests without facing the downtime

 8. There is no buffering at all as already mentioned